-Many companies invest heavily in their technical or marketing writers while providing little guidance or training on how to prepare documents for international exposure.
+Many companies invest heavily in technical and marketing writers while providing little guidance or training on how to prepare content for international exposure.

-Writers too often focus on an English audience when crafting content, forgetting that their text will serve as a base for content in other languages via translation.
+Writers too often focus on an English audience when crafting a content marketing strategy, forgetting that their text will serve as a base for content in other languages via translation.

-Regardless of the excellence of your translation team, the quality of translated files may not be as good as you would like if the English text is not written with localization in mind.
+Regardless of the excellence of your translation team, the content may not have the desired global impact if the English text isn’t written with localization in mind.

 Dos and Don’ts when Writing for a Global Audience

-1. Write simple and short sentences.
+1. Write short, simple sentences.
 Avoid using more than 20 words in any sentence.
 The simpler the sentence, the easier it is to translate.

 2. Be direct and avoid unnecessary words.
-Don’t try to polish your sentences unless you are writing a marketing piece that requires it.
+Don’t try to polish your sentences with unnecessary fluff unless you are writing a marketing piece that requires it.

-3. Beware of slang and colloquialisms.
+3. Beware of slang, colloquialisms, and false friends.
 Informal words and phrases that we use in everyday conversations should be avoided.
 False friends are word pairings in two different languages that appear to have a similar phonetic form, but have entirely different meanings, origins, and spelling.

 4. Use consistent terminology.
 Use the same word to describe the same action.

 Example: Stick with “Click” if that is how you begin.
-Avoid changing to “Press” or “Hit” later on.
+Avoid changing to “Press” or “Hit” later.

-5. Develop glossaries and include explanatory context for all product-specific and specialized terms.
+5. Develop glossaries.
+Include explanatory context for all product-specific and specialized terms.
 Keep a separate list of terms that have special meanings as you write.

-8. Specify ahead of time which words don’t need to be translated, such as product names.
+8. Specify ahead of time which words don’t need to be translated.
+This includes product names.
 Add these to the glossary you are creating.

 9. Allow for text expansion of up to 30% of the original text.
 This is a key aspect of website localization.
 Don’t use the maximum allowed space in the layout for English and ask your translators to do the same.
 It is just not going to work.